 The Lakeside House.

 Six bedrooms, a chef's kitchen, sauna, dock, and sandy beach.
 The lake out every west-facing window.
-Available on its own — or paired with the cottage next door, for sixteen.
+Available on its own — or paired with the cottage next door, for up to eighteen.

 When's it free?